Edward Faragher: Later life (1907–1908)

 By the start of 1907, conditions in Cregneash had become so bad that Faragher's widowed daughter and her two sons were left no option but to emigrate to Canada.
 Because she had been acting as his housekeeper since his wife had died, Faragher, now aged 76, was forced to leave the island, to live with his son W. A. Faragher, at his house at 56 Blackwell Colliery, near Alfreton in Derbyshire.

 Faragher was very sad to leave the island, but he tried to keep up to date with it as best as he could through letters and by reading The Isle of Man Examiner, sent to him each week courtesy of Roeder.
 He wrote in thanks to Roeder, commenting sadly that "I am not longing for much but a sight of the sea."
 He composed a lot of poetry whilst first at his son's, until illness overtook him.
 His son wrote that: "He has been writing verse since he came here until his head got bad, and now he says he shall write no more."
 One of the most striking poems of this period comments on his sorrow at the decline of Manx culture:

 Within 18 months of leaving the island, he had succumbed to a painful illness from which he died between 8 and 10 o'clock on Friday 5 June 1908.
 He was buried in Derbyshire in an unmarked grave.

 In the obituary notice for Faragher in The Manx Quarterly, Roeder wrote that:

 "There was no man who loved his Mona so much as he, and every fibre of his heart was intertwined with her traditions and memories of the soil. [...] there was no other Manxman who was so steeped in its lore, and, gifted with a true poetical vein, he sang its beauties and charms. [...]
 It is entirely due to him that so much traditional folklore has been preserved; he had a fine memory, and his knowledge of things Manx seemed to be inexhaustible, which he would communicate with unreserved readiness and liberality to those who enjoyed his friendship."

 Legacy

 In recent years the estimation of Faragher's importance has risen to that given to him by Roeder and others during his lifetime.
 His poems and prose have been re-printed today and form a part of the canon for Manx language learners.
-His status as a Manx poet of importance was confirmed in 2010 by his being featured with multiple entries in the 2010 anthology of Manx literature by Robert Corteen Carswell, Manannan's Cloak.
+His status as a Manx poet of importance was confirmed in 2010 by his being featured with multiple entries in the 2010 anthology of Manx literature edited by Robert Corteen Carswell, Manannan's Cloak.
 His house has been incorporated into the Manx National Heritage folk museum at Cregneash.
 Marking the 100th anniversary of Faragher's death, Yvonne Cresswell, Social History Curator from Manx National Heritage, accurately observed that, "It was, as so often is the case, after his death that the real value and contribution of Ned Beg's work to preserve Manx culture really come to bear."